oscar-defelice/googleGoSpecialisation-Coursera/README.md

 #### Disclaimer
 I tried to build not the most straightforward solution to programming assignments, this because I had fun to use as many GO features as I could.
+In some cases there are alternative solutions to the same assignment.
 I hope you would enjoy, and that this would give rise to nice discussions.

 **Please only use it as a reference**.
 The quiz and assignments are relatively easy to answer, hope you can have fun with the courses.